mshwf/xamarin-docs/docs/xamarin-forms/user-interface/custom-controls.md

 ## Create a Subclass of the View you Want to Extend

-Create a subclass from `StackLayout`, name it `ToggleButton`, it holds two children: `Label` and `BoxView`, the following diagram illustrates the control outline:
+Create a subclass from `StackLayout` in the .NET Standard library project, name it `ToggleButton`, it holds two children: `Label` and `BoxView`, the following diagram illustrates the control outline:

 ![](custom-controls-images/togglebutton-layout.png "Togle bar control outline")